Strategy

 Commercial real estate breaks down across several sectors:

-Multi-family (apartment buildings of any size) Retail
+Multi-family (apartment buildings of any size)

 Industrial (examples include warehouses, factories, storage facilities, distribution centers, and data centers)